What is OPKG?

 By default, it will be configured to use the Onion repos and will look something like this:

 The commented out lines in the file are not active.
-To go back to the official LEDE repos, just uncomment those lines, and comment out the Onion lines:
+To go back to the official LEDE repos, just uncomment those lines, change the very first line,

 We recommend leaving the